marciogualtieri/analytics/README.md

 * timestamp: in milliseconds since epoch.

-This request should return the following statistics:
+This request should return the following statistics as plain text:

     unique_users,<unique usernames count>
     clicks,<click count>